AirSayy/THE-BANK/README.md

 # THE-BANK
-A project that has a compilation of Full stack interview questions and answers.
+A fullstack quiz app of Technical interview questions and answers.